Summary

 Leasehold properties

-A leasehold property is very different.
-You “lease” a property rather than officially own it for a set amount of time, which is often between 90 and 120 years.
+A leasehold property is very different to a freehold property.
+A leasehold house, for instance, comes with its own set of advantages and disadvantages for potential buyers, including restrictions and recurring costs.
+It is important that you understand the lease terms and obligations before making your purchase.
+You “lease” a property rather than officially own it for a set amount of time, often between 90 and 120 years.
 This is effectively like renting, but with a payment to live in the house for the rest of your life rather than a rolling contract with monthly rent – usually you must pay ground rent once a year.

-As a leaseholder, you have a contract with the freeholder of a property that outlines your obligations as a leaseholder.
+As a leaseholder, you have a contract with the freeholder of a property that outlines your obligations as a leaseholder, as well as their responsibility as freeholder.
 You will usually need to contribute financially by paying annual expenses as well as maintenance and service fees, and ‘ground rent’.

 You must get the freeholder’s permission before making any significant improvements to your leasehold property.
 Once the lease expires, full ownership is given back to the freeholder.